 - 83% see themselves working from home in the future

-Re-committing (or committing for the first time ever!) to some form of activity or exercise might be daunting, but you’ll feel so much better if you do something….
+Exercise might be daunting, but you’ll feel so much better if you do something….
 And don’t worry – You don’t need to throw on the spandex and cycle or run 10 miles a day!
 A little extra activity goes a long way.

 Rely on proven psychology, not willpower

-You might have noticed how easily new-year resolutions fall by the wayside… Willpower is exactly as it sounds – Too keep your will up, you need to constantly add energy (power) to it.
+You might have noticed how easily resolutions fall by the wayside… Willpower is exactly as it sounds – Too keep your will up, you need to constantly add energy (power) to it.

 Strengthen your support